improvement in average first response time

-Inside the ‘Team’ view, they get a detailed account of what every agent is working on.
+Inside the ‘Team’ view, they get a detailed account of what every support rep is working on.
 This helps them distribute work evenly across the team.

 And by applying Hiver’s customizable filters, the team leads instantly see their workflow.
 What requests are being worked on at the moment?
 Which ones are pending?
 Are the most urgent ones resolved?
 They have all the answers they need.

 Hiver’s filters are really effective – it helps me view queries assigned to all my agents and also the ones that have already been resolved.
 Not to forget the ‘Team’ view which makes it really simple to review every agent’s workload, adds Christian.

 Hiver has changed the way teams collaborate internally at Oxford Business Group.
 With Notes, team members easily loop in their colleagues and add context to queries.

 For instance, the field operations team makes use of Notes to give context to incoming requests.
-In cases where the request is slightly complex, the team leads simply tag the agent handling the query using the @mention and leave a message.
+In cases where the request is slightly complex, the team leads simply tag the team member handling the query using the @mention and leave a message.

 Earlier, this was anything but straightforward.
 The team leads would have to forward the email to the agent and add a short note on top of it.
 More internal emails meant more clutter.

 But, Notes has done away with the need to send internal emails.
 And consequently, the teams are collaborating a lot faster.

 Also, referring to historical information (meeting notes, contracts, or collaterals) has become a breeze using Notes Search.
-This saves a lot of time as agents no longer have to have reach out to team leads requesting for past information.
+This saves a lot of time as support reps no longer have to have reach out to team leads requesting for past information.
 They can find it themselves via a simple search on Gmail.

 What I really love about Email Notes is the ability to do a quick global search and pull up the relevant internal conversations along with the email threads.